Have you discovered drinking vinegars? They are healthy and delicious and this strawberry lime shrub would be the perfect shrub drink to start with!

 Strawberry Lime Shrub

-Place the strawberries and sugar in a sterilized jar, muddle the strawberries with the sugar.
+- Place the strawberries, sugar, and lime zest in a sterilized jar, muddle the strawberries with the sugar.
 Loosely place a lid on the jar.
 Let it sit on your kitchen counter for two days.